 Send virtual hugs home.
 If you are a military family who can’t travel home this year, you don’t have to miss family traditions and togetherness.
 Plan ahead to send cards, gifts, or a personalized care package to your loved ones.
 It doesn’t have to be expensive.
 It’s more important to let them know you care.
 Children can trace their outstretched arms on paper to send a long-distance hug.
 Send a patriotic ornament or a food local to your duty station to give them a sweet taste of military life.
 If your parents will miss seeing your face at their holiday table, have something delivered to their door that will help cheer them up.

 Video call for the moments that matter.
 Military families often aren’t able to travel for the holidays, so you may miss gathering with extended family.
 You can still join the celebration by scheduling a phone or video call when everyone is together.
 Let the phone get passed around for a few minutes so you have a chance to greet everyone.
-Verizon has your back, whether you need to connect with the community, have a strong network for virtual learning or working from home, or if you just need a clear picture for the moments that matter, like holiday dinners and Grandma’s birthday.
+If you do travel to visit family, then try to schedule a video call with the service member so they have a few minutes to see everyone’s faces and exchange some holiday greetings.

 Volunteer to support the troops.
 Anyone can support troops during the holidays, whether you are a military family or a civilian living far from a military base.
 Spend your time or money supporting military-friendly organizations that give back to those who give the most.
-For example, Verizon partners with Wounded Warrior Project every year to show their support.
-And it’s no surprise that in 2020, Verizon was once again named in the Top 10 Military Friendly Companies.
-Learn more about how Verizon supports troops and military families.
+You can volunteer in person with local charities or giveaways.
+You can prepare donations for homeless veterans.
+Or just send extra care packages to your service member’s unit!
+Doing something for others is a great way to bolster your own morale during the holidays.